zsebastian/SpotifyApp/SpotifyApp/README.md

 Once set up, you can just start the app as you want. `dotnet run --project SpotifyApp` will work, or you can just start it from Visual Studio.

+Once started just open the webpage in your browser, the default url is `http://localhost:5000`.